hjhart/hjhart.blog/_posts/2010-09-19-busy-in-the-city.markdown

 ---
 layout: post
 title: "Busy in the City"
-summary: "Unboxing Stuff from Seattle"
+excerpt: "Unboxing Stuff from Seattle"
 ---

 <img style="float: right;" src="/images/unbox.gif" alt="Beautiful Drawing of a box that I did in 2010.
 Wow."/>